REACHING OUT TO REACH WITHIN:

 BECOME A COMMUNITY PARTNER!

-Other past JLA community partners include Sarah’s House, the Center of Help, Lighthouse Shelter, and Chrysalis House.
+Other past JLA three-year partnerships include Seeds 4 Success, Read2Kids, Sarah’s House, the Center of Help, Lighthouse Shelter, and Chrysalis House.

-For further information on upcoming events, partnership or the application process, please email firstname.lastname@example.org; please include your organization’s name and contact information.
+For further information on upcoming events, JLA partnership, or the application process, please email firstname.lastname@example.org and include your organization’s name and contact information.